Camarillo Airport

 A massive charbroiled beef sandwich from Leslie's BBQ on the field, or bracing aguachile from La Vero's if you grab a crew car.

-The oak-smoked tri-tip sandwich at Best BBQ, or a plate of hot beignets from Rabalais' Bistro if you're willing to walk a few extra blocks.
+The oak-smoked tri-tip sandwich at Best BBQ, or a plate of hot beignets from Rabalais' Bistro if you don't mind the walk.

 The legendary pastrami and Italian subs at the unassuming DeFranko's Submarines.